imarc/handbook/strategy.markdown

 >	We create a formal task list and script, recruit a number of users (typically [5 users](http://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/), and [rarely more](http://www.nngroup.com/articles/how-many-test-users/)), and one at a time sit with each of them in front of a computer and ask them to perform specific tasks.
 One person runs the test, being as careful as possible not to lead the tester; other team members may observe by screen-share and one-way audio.
 >
 >	The script helps to ensure consistency, video recording the screen lets us revisit the tests.
+>
+>Time Req
+>:	64–80 hours per round, with 4-5 users, and written usability report and recommendations.